dawsontoth/BedFrame/readme.md

     - Their execution context is the method.
     - They give you a programmatic way to ensure default values are present.
     - In our example, if a method doesn't have a "restNamespace", the preparer uses the lowercase'd "namespace".

+## Why the Name?

+Because it helps you REST.